msiesse/fire_project/README.md

 https://www.mono-project.com/download/preview/

-You can also test directly on Visual Studio Console
+You can also test directly on Visual Studio Console.